Symbolic powers of sums of ideals: Splitting conditions

 \begin{lemma} \cite[Corollary 2.2]{FHV} Let $P = I+J$ be a Betti splitting.
 Then \begin{enumerate}[\quad \rm(i)] \item $\depth R/P =\min\{\depth R/I, \depth R/J, \depth R/I\cap J -1\},$ \item $\reg R/P = \max\{\reg R/I, \reg R/J, \reg R/I\cap J -1\}.$ \end{enumerate} \end{lemma}

-A Betti splitting can be characterized by the splitting of Tor.
+A Betti splitting can be characterized by the following property.
 We say that a homomorphism $\phi: M \to N$ of graded $R$-modules is {\it Tor-vanishing} if $\Tor^R_i(k,\phi)=0$ for all $i\ge 0$.
 This notion was due to Nguyen and Vu \cite{NgV}.

 \begin{lemma} {\cite[Proposition 2.1]{FHV}} The following conditions are equivalent: \begin{enumerate}[\quad \rm(i)] \item The decomposition $P=I+J$ is a Betti splitting. \item The inclusion maps $I\cap J\to I$ and $I\cap J \to J$ are Tor-vanishing. \end{enumerate} \end{lemma}